In line with the Civic Government (Scotland) Act 1982, the council has a statutory duty to name streets and number properties in North Ayrshire.

 This is to promote effective location information for service providers such as:

-- infrastructure services such as gas, electric and telecommunications
+- infrastructure and utility services such as gas, electricity and telecoms

 - select street names and numbering layouts for new developments

 - renumber properties and streets where problems are identified

 - liaise with Royal Mail and the North Ayrshire Locality Planning Partnerships

 - inform organisations about new addresses, or changes to existing ones

 Please see our Street naming and numbering guide (303kb) for more information.